 Scrapes (abrasions) are skin wounds that rub or tear off skin.
-Most scrapes are shallow and do not extend far into the skin, but some may remove several layers of skin.
+Most scrapes are shallow and do not extend far into the skin.
+But some may remove several layers of skin.
 Usually there is little bleeding from a scrape, but it may ooze pinkish fluid.
 Most scrapes are minor, so home treatment is usually all that is needed to care for the wound.

-Scrapes occur most often in warm weather or warm climates when the skin on the arms and legs is more exposed.
-They are most commonly caused by accidents or falls but can occur anytime the skin is rubbed against a hard surface, such as the ground, a sidewalk, a carpet, an artificial playing surface, or a road (road rash).
-School-age children ages 5 to 9 are most affected.
+Scrapes happen most often in warm weather or warm climates, when the skin on the arms and legs is more exposed.
+They are most often caused by accidents or falls.
+But they can occur anytime the skin is rubbed against a hard surface, such as the ground, a sidewalk, a carpet, an artificial playing surface, or a road (road rash).
+School-age children 5 to 9 years old are most affected.

-Scrapes can occur on any part of the body but usually affect bony areas, such as the hands, forearms, elbows, knees, or shins.
-Scrapes on the head or face may appear worse than they are and bleed a lot because of the good blood supply to this area.
-Controlling the bleeding will allow you to determine the seriousness of the injury.
-Scrapes are usually more painful than cuts because scrapes tear a larger area of skin and expose more nerve endings.
+Scrapes can happen on any part of the body, but they usually affect bony areas, such as the hands, forearms, elbows, knees, or shins.
+Scrapes on the head or face may look worse than they are and may bleed a lot because of the good blood supply to these areas.
+Controlling the bleeding will help you to see how serious the injury is.
+Scrapes are usually more painful than cuts.
+That's because scrapes tear a larger area of skin and expose more nerve endings.

-How a scrape heals depends on the depth, size, and location of the scrape.
-Occasionally the injury that caused the scrape will also have caused a cut or several cuts that may need to be treated by a doctor.
-For more information, see the topic Cuts .
+How a scrape heals depends on how deep it is, how large it is, and where it is on your body.
+Sometimes the injury that caused the scrape also causes one or more cuts that may need to be treated by a doctor.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include:

 You have answered all the questions.
 Based on your answers, you may be able to take care of this problem at home.

 Some types of facial wounds are more likely to leave a scar than others.
 These include:

 Stitches or other treatment may help prevent scarring.
 It's best to get treated within 8 hours of the injury.